 Do I need to install other anti-malware solutions like Malwarebytes?

 Depends on how secure you want to be.
 Not all antivirus solutions can catch everything.
 Some malware may get past your antivirus but can get caught by Malwarebytes or vice versa.

 My antivirus slows down my PC.
 What do I do?

-Antivirus programs unfortunately can take up plenty of resources to keep you safe, especially with real-time protection enabled.
+Antivirus programs, unfortunately, can take up plenty of resources to keep you safe, especially with real-time protection enabled.
 Installing multiple solutions like a separate antimalware program can slow it down further.
-One solution is to cycle through various antivirus programs or simply upgrade the computer by adding more RAM or switching to an SSD.
+One solution is to cycle through various antivirus programs or upgrade the computer by adding more RAM or switching to an SSD.

 I have free AVG or Avast installed.
 Do I need to upgrade to paid or subscribe to others like McAfee?

 This will depend on your needs.
 If you’re not worried about ransomware and have few security needs, you can stay with the free versions.
-If you need ransomware protection and other functions like anti-spam and anti-tracking, by all means subscribe to paid.
+If you need ransomware protection and other functions like anti-spam and anti-tracking, by all means, subscribe to the paid versions.